GramBase Logo

 Chat = Dopamine (Joy)

-When you open Telegram, you are in “Social Mode.”
+When you open Telegram, used by over 950 million people monthly, you are in “Social Mode.”

 • “What did my friend say?”